On September 30, wear an orange shirt to say that Every Child Matters

 Why Orange?

-Phyllis Jack Webstad from the Stswecem’c Xgat’tem First Nation went to St. Joseph Mission Residential School.
+Phyllis Jack Webstad is a Northern Secwepemc author, activist and Founder and Ambassador of the Orange Shirt Society.
+She is a member of the Stswecem’c Xgat’em First Nation who went to St. Joseph Mission Residential School.
 On her first day of school, Phyllis wore an orange shirt that her grandmother had given her.
 It was immediately taken away, and that marked the beginning of Phyllis’s long separation from her family and community, a separation caused by actions of the church and federal government.

 Orange Shirt Day is a time for us all to remember those events and their ongoing impact.
 Here are some ways to mark the day.